rainbowdashlabs/sql-java/docs/02/tables.md

 The friend graph is a bidirectional graph of friendships.
 We generally assume that if `player_1` is a friend of `player_2`, that `player_2` is also a friend of `player_1`.

 We just save the player ids here.
-The other information like the names are in the `player` table and we dont want to store duplicated data.
+The other information like the names are in the `player` table, and we don't want to store duplicated data.

 | player_1 | player_2 |